LukeRouleau/SR-DEV-BOBERT/README.md

 </p>

 ## Alpha Test Report
 This section represents the evaluation of our Beta Build against the test plan we established for it during the Alpha Build cycle.
-You can view the alpha test plan document [here](./docs/Mission_Control_Alpha_Test_Plan.pdf).
+You can view the Alpha Test Plan document [here](./docs/Mission_Control_Alpha_Test_Plan.pdf) for further test elaboration.
+View our Beta Test Plan document [here](./INSERT HERE) for the testing process going forward.